realityexpander/How_to_program_from_ground_up/README.md

   - [Coroutines are Much Faster Than Threads](12-ParallelProcessing.md#coroutines-vs-threads)

 ## Introduction
-  - How to guide for anyone interested in software engineering who needs an overview of techniques and concepts used, from the fundamentals of physical logic representation to high-level programming languages.
+  - This is a "how-to" guide for anyone interested in creating software who needs an overview of techniques and concepts used, from the fundamentals of physical logic representation to high-level programming languages and the "`how`" and "`why`" of the various paradigms and methodologies used in software development.

-  - ### The goal is to have you:
+  - ### My Goal is to Have You:
     - Understand more the `why` and `how` of programming, not just the `what` and `where`.
       - This is my curated list of information to take you on a realistic and grounded journey of understanding the essential part of computing to create effective software.
       - There will be some technical details, but only enough to understand the fundamental principles, not to be an expert.
       - I cover the areas that I had difficulty understanding when I was learning to program.
       - This is more-or-less a historical walk through `WHY` things are the way they are in computing, and `HOW` they came to be that way.

       > I have since discovered that the majority of my confusion derived from how things were presented to me.
       > Instructors often completely misunderstood correct application and limits of metaphors and lacked real-world
       > experience of the things they were teaching.
 Many just repeated what they were taught without understanding.
       > When challenged about their knowledge, they would often become defensive and dismissive, and sometimes even hostile.

       > Many of the concepts are, in retrospect, full of needless jargon and unnecessary complexity.
 I now understand that
       > the complexity was often used to make the instructor seem more knowledgeable and to make the subject seem more
       > difficult than it actually is.

       > I would like to say at the outset that there is a TREMENDOUS number of technical-sounding words with all
       > referring to the same basic core ideas.
 I will do my best to be as consistent as possible, and also work to
       > point out the multiple definitions and reduce the jargon and clarify the core meanings and ideas.

 ## The Essence of Computing
   - People used to do all computing by hand, and now we use various machines to do the same thing,